After the Delhi gang-rape case, there has been a sudden upsurge in traditional as well as social media over rape in India.

-And in this case the onus of the blame has been put on
+And in this case, the onus of the blame has been put on

-- Indian masculinity – “who feel threatened by women asserting their indentity” without realizing that rapes happen even with infants, senior citizens, visually challenged, mentally challenged and homely women in conservative villages of Haryana to Kerala.
+- Indian masculinity – “who feel threatened by women asserting their identity” without realizing that rapes happen even with infants, senior citizens, visually challenged, mentally challenged and homely women in conservative villages of Haryana to Kerala.

 - Indian Police – as if police officials are omniscient and should be present before the crime happens

 - Honey Singh – I am expecting a petition against Vatsyayana next

 This blog post is a collection of thoughts about the same.

 Lets first begin with the fact that any crime has following possible deterrent

 - Moral/Personal (“I cannot do it, its wrong”)

 - Social (“Society will ostracize me for doing this”)